 Show Connection URIs button or not in

-JDBC, ODBC, REST and OData.
-You may use the following variables in the
+URI Patterns: these describe how to access the server’s databases through JDBC, ODBC, REST and OData.
+You may use the following variables in the pattern definitions:

-$database_name.
+$webcontainer_port.
 These variables will be replaced by the appropriate values when showing the URIs to the user.

 The Data Catalog allows showing usage statistics of the views and web services by analyzing the usage data collected by Denodo Virtual DataPort.
 This feature requires some preparation steps, that will be explained later on this section.

-Steps to configure the gathering of statistics¶
+Steps to Configure the Gathering of Statistics¶

 In order to show the Usage tab in the details page of views and web services, a user with administration privileges has to perform the following steps: